Tell me, what is it you plan to do

 - Financial wellness (value-based spending, a healthy view of money, planning)

-Having been an avid blogger in high school, I am relatively new to today’s blogging world, and a lot has changed.
+I was an avid blogger in high school (anyone remember Diary-X or LiveJournal?), but today’s blogging world is very different.
 My goals for this blog are to relate, to learn, to share, to grow, to overcome, and to inspire.
-If you like what you read, please subscribe or share with a friend, and join me as I embrace my imperfections and run headfirst into the unknowable future.
+If you like what you read, please subscribe or share with a friend, and join me as I embrace my imperfections and run as joyfully as possible into the unknowable future.